happner/happner-suite/packages/happn-cluster/QUICKSTART.md

 1. keepAlive (default 5e3): how often a keepAlive message is sent to the db.
 2. keepaliveThreshold (default 6e3) : How old another nodes db entry can be, to still be considered an active part of the cluster.
 This should be slightly longer than the keepAlive.
 3. memberRefresh (default 5e3): How often this node checks the db for a list of active members, and connects and subscribes to those members as required.
 4. stabiliseTimeout (default undefined): How long the cluster will wait for other required members as defined by config.cluster or config.minimumPeers before shutting down for failure to stabilse.
+This needs to be explicitly set, otherwise a node will default to waiting forever for other members to join.
 5. Health (default 10e3): How often this node will log a brief report and JSON detailing its current state and health

 As  an example, for testing one might want to set: